-- That there's a good chance you will switch back and forth between the various five stages of grief which is normal.
+- Often, people switch back and forth between the various five stages of grief.

 You must keep in mind that everyone is different.
 Each individual will handle their grief and cope with their loss in their own unique way and in their own particular timeframe.

 There are people that can get stuck in the anger stage of grief.
 This can go on for years.
 You must willingly allow yourself to feel anger during grieving.
-Anger is necessary even if it feels wrong.
-You need to let it be a part of the healing process.
+Anger is necessary for the healing process, even if it feels wrong.
 If you are stuck in the anger stage of grief, you may notice:

 - A feeling of extreme irritability.

-- Continued obsessing about what happened and why.
-You get stuck in an emotional rewind.
+- Continued obsession about what happened and why... like you're stuck in an emotional rewind.

-- There is a feeling of growing anxiety and a fear of loss.
+- A feeling of growing anxiety and a fear of loss.

 - That you may have possible addictive or self-harming behaviors.

-- You may feel an emotional numbness or low-grade depressions.
+- You may feel an emotional numbness or low-grade depression.

 Once you embrace your anger, it will gradually lessen and eventually disappear.
 A few things you can do if you're stuck in the anger stage of grief are: